Colony of Victoria: Demographics

 The diverse influx of immigrants during the gold rush era contributed to the presence of various cultural practices, cuisines, and traditions.
 Despite initial tensions and racial discrimination, particularly against Chinese miners, Victoria evolved into a more inclusive society over time.

 The University of Melbourne, established in 1853, became a centre for higher learning.
 Cultural institutions like the Melbourne Public Library (now the State Library of Victoria) and the National Gallery of Victoria, founded in the 1850s, showcased the colony's commitment to intellectual and artistic pursuits.

 Federation

 By the late 19th century, the idea of unifying the Australian colonies into a single federation gained momentum.
-Prominent Victorians like Alfred Deakin and Sir Edmund Barton became major participants in the drafting of the Australian Constitution.
+Prominent Victorians like Alfred Deakin became major participants in the drafting of the Australian Constitution.

 The successful referendum in 1899 led to the establishment of the Commonwealth of Australia on 1 January 1901.
 Victoria, as one of the founding states, contributed significantly to shaping the newly formed nation.
-Melbourne served as the temporary federal capital until Canberra was established in 1927.
+Melbourne served as the temporary federal capital until the parliament moved to Canberra in 1927.